Jim Jeffords: Early career

 After leaving active duty, Jeffords attended Harvard Law School, from which he graduated in 1962.
 During 1962 and 1963 he was a law clerk for Ernest W. Gibson Jr., Judge of the United States District Court for the District of Vermont.
-A longtime resident of Shrewsbury, Jeffords practiced law in Rutland and became active in politics and government as a Republican.
+A longtime resident of Shrewsbury, Jeffords practiced law in Rutland and became active in politics and government as a member of the Republican Party.
 In the 1960s, he served as Shrewsbury's Grand Juror, Town Agent and Zoning Administrator, in addition to serving as chairman of the town's Republican committee.
 He also served as Rutland County's chairman of the Board of Property Tax Appeals.

+Family

 Jeffords married Elizabeth "Liz" Daley twice, first in 1961, which ended with a June 1978 divorce.
 On August 26, 1986, they married again.
 Liz Jeffords died on the morning of April 13, 2007, after a long struggle with ovarian cancer.
 Jeffords and his wife had two children, Leonard and Laura, both of whom live and work in the Washington, D.C., area.
 After his wife's death, Jeffords resided in Washington, D.C., a move he made in order to live near his son and daughter.